david-a-siegel/MPRAudit/README.md

 * -sep is comma "," by default, the text delimiter in the input file (commas in CSVs, "\t" in tab-delimited files, etc)
 * -timepoints is 1 by default, option for 2 exists
 * -numtrials is 100 by default, more gives better output accuracy
-* -jackpow is 0.6 by default, tells the delete-D jackknife how many sequences to hold out
+* -jackpow is a value between 0 and 1 and tells the delete-D jackknife what proportion of sequences to hold out
 * -CRISPR_log_flag is None by default, and should only be used if only one type of data is being analyzed (like RNA data in a CRISPR screen as opposed to RNA/DNA data in an MPRA)

 ### Ratio Functions